isomerpages/ogp-buildforgood/_bfg-2024/Sign up as a Builder.md

 <h3><strong>Why join as a builder?</strong></h3>
 <ul>
 <li>
-<p>Build solutions that tackle important problems in Singapore</p>
+<p>Build solutions that can benefit the society at large</p>
 </li>
 <li>
-<p>Deepen your understanding of social issues through conversations
+<p> Deepen your understanding of social issues through conversations with experts from public, private and non-profit sectors</p>
-with public &amp; private sector experts</p>
 </li>
 <li>
-<p>Receive mentorship from experienced tech professionals</p>
+<p>Receive mentorship from tech professionals</p>
 </li>
 <li>
-<p>Refine your solutions through workshops and consultations
+<p>Refine your solutions through workshops, consultations and user testing
 	</p></li>
 <li>
-<p>Showcase your solutions to government leaders and industry partners</p>
+<p>Showcase your MVPs to government leaders and industry leaders</p>
 </li>
 </ul>
-<p>Winning teams will receive funding of up to S$20,000* and take part in
+<p> Winning teams will receive up to S$20,000 each to develop, pilot and launch their solutions during an 8-week accelerator programme!
-a 8-week accelerator programme to further develop their solutions, and launch them to real users!
 <br>
 <br>*Refer to <a href="/environment/accelerator-funding" rel="noopener noreferrer nofollow" target="_blank">accelerator &amp; funding</a> for
 more details</p>